TylerAlsop/TylerAlsop/README.md

 🔨 I’m currently working on:
-- A react app to connect potential customers to pet groomers.
+- A website for a 3D printing company.

 🤓📖 I’m currently learning:
 - Python